konsotirop/Invert_Embeddings/README.md

 # Code for the paper:
-# "DeepWalkings Backwards: From Node Embeddings Back to Graphs"
+# "DeepWalkings Backwards: From Embeddings Back to Graphs"

 1) We include a DEMO file in the form of Jupyter Notebook (Demo.ipynb)